dmccreary/graph-lms/docs/concepts/xAPI.md

 With MicroSims, you might want to track:

-1.  **Engagement metrics**:
+### 1. Engagement metrics

 - When students start/stop simulations
 - Total time spent on each simulation
 - Number of times a simulation is used

-2.  **Interaction details**:
+### 2. Interaction details

 - Parameter adjustments made (e.g., changing variables in a physics simulation)
 - Specific actions taken (e.g., pressing buttons, dragging objects)
 -  Completion of specific simulation challenges

-3.  **Learning outcomes**:
+### 3.  **Learning outcomes**

 - Correct predictions or hypotheses
 - Achievement of simulation goals
 - Patterns of exploration that indicate understanding

 ## Data Analysis Possibilities